 Moran Been-noon is a Dublin-based visual artist, independent curator, and art writer.
-As a curator she is primarily interested in multiplatform group exhibitions, with a commitment to expanded practice.
-Her practice is international, aimed at developing both Irish audience’s exposure to visual art produced elsewhere, and promote Irish artists’ work in international settings.
 As an artist she predominantly makes moving image installations, with a subject matter focus on political identity and post-migration living.
 Her recent work involves exploring physical manipulations of voice, skin, and landscapes in order to examine questions of foreignness and belonging.
-As part of her practice she works with a dance artist in Landing Collective, a collaboration focused on the experience of acculturation with a feminist point of view.
+As a curator she is primarily interested in multiplatform group exhibitions, with a commitment to expanded practice.
+She is believes in inclusive curating, and her current focus is on work created on the spectrum between land art practice, traditionally-feminine creative crafts, and contemporary art practice.

 Keep up to date with latest news.